Search

 TLDR:

 Achieving significant revenue milestones in direct-to-consumer (DTC) e-commerce isn’t just about more sales.
 It requires strategic shifts at each level of growth.
-The leap from your zero revenue to your first $10,000/year, and then to $100,000/year and beyond, dramatically changes how you operate, what you focus on, and the systems needed to build for sustainable expansion.
+The leap from zero revenue to your first $10,000/year, then $100,000/year, $1MM/year, and beyond dramatically changes how you operate, what you focus on, and the systems you need to build for sustainable expansion.
 Here’s a roadmap exploring each stage.

-Here's a graphic showing how DTC brands move from launch to $1M/year.
+Here's a graphic showing how DTC brands move from launch to $1MM in annual revenue.

 1. Product Launch (“Newborn”: $0/yr)